Micro-structured black titania surfaces

 Our solution

 The technology describes a marking technique of titanium oxide-containing glasses using excimer laser radiation (ArF laser with 193nm wavelength and 20ns pulse duration) in ambient air.
 Specifically, the irradiation of the glasses takes place in an optical setup that images a predetermined mask onto the surface of a sample.
 Laser pulses that are only nanoseconds long and have intensity or fluences below the material dependent ablation threshold are used to induce phase separation on the surface of the glass.
+Surface studies showed that upon illumination, phase separation into a silicon and titanium rich phase occurs near the surface.
 The dark appearance is due to light scattering from the resulting microstructure and the partial reduction of the titanium oxide.
-In this way, microstructures can be created on the surface of the glass that contrast with the rest of the unirradiated material and are thus suitable for implementing a wide variety of markings.
+The markings can be realized with high resolution and high contrast while using comparatively low laser intensity below the ablation threshold.
+It is possible to implement a wide variety of markings.

 Advantages